sonata-project/SonataAdminBundle/docs/cookbook/recipe_virtual_field.rst

 fields.

-When the template is instantiated, or whenever the value of the field is required, ``null`` will simply be returned without prying on the Model itself.
+When the template is instantiated, or whenever the value of the field is required, ``null`` will be returned without prying on the Model itself.